 When I got home, I reread my blessing through the new lens I had been given and my feelings changed.
 Suddenly, I loved my blessing—not just because it validated and reaffirmed what I hoped was the case—but also because it taught me something new.
 I had only read it thinking of what was important to me at the time.
 Now, I saw what was important to God and what needed to become more important to me.
 My blessing helped me start discerning my missions in life—a learning process that has continued to this day.

-2. Linage Is Not Just About the Past
+2. Lineage Is Not Just about the Past

 One young man was concerned because his brother received his patriarchal blessing and then died in a tragic car accident.
 He asked his father, “Why did God promise he would serve a mission and marry just before he died?”
 With great faith, his father testified, “He is still alive.
 God has an eternal perspective, and your brother will still have those opportunities.”
 Indeed, according to our faith and righteous desires, the promised blessings can be fulfilled “in this life and in eternity” (Church Handbook, 18.17.2 “Receiving a Patriarchal Blessing”).